• Skip to primary navigation

 Yes, Phirni sets beautifully when chilled.
 Make it 4-5 hours ahead or even a day before - it works perfectly.

-5. What can I garnish with besides nuts?
+4. What can I garnish with besides nuts?

 You can use dried rose petals, silver leaf, or a pinch of saffron on top.

-6. Can I add condensed milk to phirni?
+5. Can I add condensed milk to phirni?

 Yes, for a richer taste, you can add a few spoons of condensed milk.
-Just reduce the sugar accordingly.
+Just reduce sugar accordingly.

-phirni served in small glass cups
+phirni served in small clay bowls

 If you have any more questions about this Phirni Recipe do mail me at sharmispassions@gmail.com.
 In addition, follow me on Instagram, Facebook, Pinterest, Youtube and Twitter .